Netflix Not Working on Samsung TV Fix is needed when the Netflix app fails to load, crashes, shows a black screen, or does not play content.

 Update TV Software

-- Press Home
+- Press the Home button on your remote

-- Go to Settings
+- Go to Settings → Support → Software Update

 - Select Update Now

-- Wait for update
+- Wait for the update to finish

-- Restart TV
+- Restart your TV

 Reinstall Netflix App

-- Press Home
+- Press the Home button on your remote

 - Go to Apps